Kitware/nrtk-explorer/bundles/desktop/README.md

 4. `--windowed`: on Mac and Windows, this prevents the terminal/command prompt from being opened when the application is started.

-5. `--icon cdao.ico`: the icon file to use for the application.
+5. `--icon nrtk_explorer.ico`: the icon file to use for the application.

 After running `pyinstaller`, the standalone application may be found inside the `dist` directory that is created.